GMOD/jbrowse-components/website/docs/config_guide.md

 See our CLI docs for the add-assembly for more details here -- [add-assembly](cli#jbrowse-add-assembly-sequence)

+Note: assemblies can also be added graphically using the assembly manager.
+See the quickstart guide for more details.
+(TODO: link to quickstart)

+## Adding tracks and connections

+To add a new track or connection, use the menu bar in the app

+File->Open Track

+to open the form for adding a track.

+Similarly, to add a new connection, navigate to

+File->Open Connection

+for the form.

+There is also a circular "+" button in the track selector menu that can also be used to access these forms.

+Note: There is also a CLI command for adding tracks.
+See our CLI docs for the add-track for more details here -- [add-track](cli#jbrowse-add-track)

 ## Track configurations

 All tracks can contain